lilooraf/gamefilx/README.md

 For this option you need to have [Docker](https://www.docker.com/) and [make](https://www.gnu.org/software/make/manual/make.html) installed on your machine.

+First, you need to create a `.env` file based on the [.env.exemple](./.env.exemple) file.

+Make sure to fill all the variables especially `NODE_ENV` with `development` or `production`, this will determine the following command.

 #### Build the docker image and start the development server run:

 ```bash